Program Overview

 COMM 525 Sexualities and Communication (Units: 4)

-Prerequisites: Restricted to upper-division Communication Studies majors and minors, Criminal Justice Studies majors, and Conflict Resolution Certificate students; COMM GWAR or equivalent (may be taken concurrently).
+Prerequisites: Restricted to upper-division Communication Studies majors and minors, Criminal Justice majors, and Conflict Resolution Certificate students; COMM GWAR or equivalent (may be taken concurrently).

 Analysis and application of research on the interrelationships among communication, sexuality, and power in a variety of micro, meso, and macro contexts.